Your AI receptionist, live in 3 minutes. Win 11k credits for free →

 What information should be passed during transfer?

-Ideally the caller’s name, contact details, reason for calling, urgency, and a short summary of the conversation so the customer does not have to start over.
+Ideally the caller’s name, contact details, reason for calling, urgency, and a short summary of the conversation.
+That gives the receiving person a clear starting point and reduces the chance that the customer has to repeat everything from scratch.

 AI RECEPTIONIST